MihaiAnca13/waveFunctionCollapse/README.md

 # Simple Wave Function Collapse for island generation

 ## TODO
-- tiles with 3 corners (Y shape) + 2 corners same side to connect these
-- increase weight of tiles with 3 sides of land
-- remove holes in island
 - parallelize the generation
-- improve backtracking memory req and speed?
-- other overall shapes?

 ## Observation from looking at this [island](https://i.redd.it/uw9w6jiwjx231.png)